• Skip to main content

 Guide to Disney Cruises

-3. Disney Dream
+3. The Disney Dream

 Perfect for short getaways, the Disney Dream primarily sails from Florida to the Bahamas, including frequent stops at Castaway Cay.
 It’s famous for the AquaDuck water coaster and quick 3- and 4-night itineraries.